 Related: Which Credit Card Should You Use to Buy Points and Miles?

-Other Ways To Earn TrueBlue Points
+Other Ways to Earn TrueBlue Points

 If you're not in a bind for time, perhaps a better way to earn TrueBlue points might be with a sign-up bonus on a JetBlue co-branded credit card:

-• JetBlue Plus Card: Earn up to 80,000 bonus points – 60,000 bonus points after spending $1,000 on purchases and paying the annual fee in full, both within the first 90 days, plus 20,000 points after spending $6,000 in 12 months.
+• JetBlue Plus Card: Earn 60,000 bonus points after spending $1,000 on purchases and paying the annual fee in full, both within the first 90 days.

 • JetBlue Card: Earn 10,000 bonus points after spending $1,000 on purchases in the first 90 days.